L-ENA/CORD-19-challenge/README.md

 # CORD-19-challenge
-some scripys for the CORD-19 NLP challenge
+some scripts for the CORD-19 NLP challenge